 A new family of luminescent materials that can be used to:

-The new materials may also be used to improve optical thermometry or sensitivity of optical sensors.
+The new materials may also be used to improve optical thermometry or the sensitivity of optical sensors.

 The technology is available for licencing, along with the opportunity to partner with UiO’s research Groups.